Mikrotik IPsec Site to Site VPN: A Step by Step Guide

 Step 4: Peer IPsec Configuration for Office 2 RouterOS Site

 The process is the same for the Office 2 RouterOS site.
 We will simply swap out the addresses we used in the previous step with the address related to the Office 1 RouterOS site.
 Head into the IP section again, and this time go to the peer tab.
-Here click that friendly plus sign once more, and in the newly opened IPsec peer window, place the IP address for your office 1 RouterOS site.
+Here click the plus sign once more, and in the newly opened IPsec peer window, place the IP address for your office 1 RouterOS site.
 Be careful not to put in the IP address for your second site!
 In this case, the address is:192.168.70.
 In the port input, put 500 as your desired port.

 In the dropdown menu for the authentication method, choose the pre-shared key option.
 Then enter the same secure password that you provided in the previous step.
 Save and apply.
 You have successfully configured the IPsec configuration on your Office 2 RouterOS site.